KaiquanMah/language-learner/specfications.md

 - Manage and track the state of a conversation
 - Orchestrate Gemini API calls - [models/gemini-live-2.5-flash-preview](https://ai.google.dev/gemini-api/docs/models#live-api)
 - All code and markdown files will be stored in the [GitHub repo](https://github.com/KaiquanMah/language-learner)
-- Streamlit app will be hosted on Streamlit Community Cloud

 **Features**